Braid Burn: Flood prevention

 The burn has a history of flooding, and major events occurred on 3 January 1982, 28 May 1983, 3 November 1984, 6 October 1990, 7 October 1993, 26–27 April 2000, 7–8 November 2000, and in October 2002.

 After the flooding in 2000, the City of Edinburgh Council elected to install a flood prevention scheme along much of the stream's length.
 Walls and embankments were constructed at points along the length of the burn, and new culverts and bridges were installed, and alterations to upstream reservoirs in the Pentland Hills were carried out.
 Parks and golf courses were modified to store water in the event of a flood.

 The scheme was completed in 2010 at a construction cost of £28.7 million, an increase from the estimated cost of £22 million.
 The total cost of the scheme was £43 million.

 The scheme is designed to withstand 1 in 200 year event, and provides protection to around 900 properties.

 In Literature

-The burn is mentioned in Muriel Spark's famous novel of Edinburgh, The Prime of Miss Jean Brodie, when Sandy and Miss Brodie meet after the war at the Braid Hills Hotel: 'They looked out of the wide windows at the little Braid Burn trickling through the fields and at the hills beyond, so austere from everlasting that they had never been capable of losing anything by the war.'
+The burn is mentioned in Muriel Spark's novel, The Prime of Miss Jean Brodie, when Sandy and Miss Brodie meet after the war at the Braid Hills Hotel: 'They looked out of the wide windows at the little Braid Burn trickling through the fields and at the hills beyond, so austere from everlasting that they had never been capable of losing anything by the war.'